 - Can you give me an estimate ahead of time?

 - Yes.
-The software we use can estimate the amount of filament used, but we'll still weigh it in front of you before you pay.
+The software we use can estimate the amount of filament used, but we will still weigh it in front of you before you pay.

 - Can I watch my print?

 - We cannot schedule prints at specific times.
-The printers are in the Studio though, and you're more than welcome to swing by and see what's on the plate.
+The printers are in the Studio though, and you are more than welcome to swing by and see what's on the plate.

 - What colors do you have?